awslabs/ec2-spot-labs/workshops/ec2-spot-fleet-web-app/README.md

 8\.
 Click **Save** in the upper right-hand corner.

 The Lambda function does the heavy lifting for you.
-The details of the CloudWatch event are published to the Lambda function, which then uses boto3 to make a couple of AWS API calls.
+The details of the CloudWatch event are published to the Lambda function, which then uses [boto3](https://boto3.readthedocs.io/en/latest/) to make a couple of AWS API calls.
 The first call is to describe the EC2 tags for the Spot Instance, filtering on a key of “TargetGroupArn”.
 If this tag is found, the instance is then deregistered from the target group ARN stored as the value of the tag.

 ### 7\.
 Test the Spot Instance interruption notice handler

 In order to test, you can take advantage of the fact that any interruption action that Spot Fleet takes on a Spot Instance results in a Spot Instance interruption notice being provided.
 Therefore, you can simply decrease the target size of your Spot Fleet from 2 to 1.
-The instance that is interrupted receives the interruption notice.
+The instance that is interrupted receives the Spot Instance interruption notice.

 1\.
 Head to **Spot Requests** in the EC2 console navigation pane.